S5SAJID/nex/file_organizer/docs/user_guide.md

 ### Program Hangs on Large Files

 When processing very large files:
-- File Organizer reads files in chunks to calculate hashes
+- nex reads files in chunks to calculate hashes
 - This might take some time for extremely large files
 - Consider excluding very large files with `--exclude` if this is a problem